MLH-Fellowship/0.5.2-whereami/README.md

 1. Create a virtualenv and initialize it.
 This may vary depending on your operating system.
 Setup this virtualenv in the root of the project.

        $ virtualenv env && source env/bin/activate

+2. Install dependencies for the entire project.

+        $ pip install -r requirements.txt

+3. Install the pre-commit hooks.
+This runs linting before every commit.

+        $ pre-commit install

-2. `cd` into the `whereamigeo` directory.
+3. `cd` into the `whereamigeo` directory.

         $ cd whereamigeo

-3. Install the package locally.
+4. Install the package locally.

         $ pip install .